nextflow-io/nextflow/docs/process.md

 ### Template

-Process scripts can be externalised to **template** files, which allows them to be reused across different processes and tested independently from the pipeline execution.
+Process scripts can be externalized to **template** files, which allows them to be reused across different processes and tested independently from the pipeline execution.

 A template can be used in place of an embedded script using the `template` function in the script section: